XeroKimo/SerializationConceptThingy/README.md

 Inspired by std::allocator and std::hash, this library attempts to provide a concept that will allow you to serialize / de-serialize objects without too much worry about what the underlying code is.
 Serialization / Deserialization does not need to modify any existing code, just simply specialize a template class This library by itself does not provide the ability to serialize / de-serialize, it is merely just a concept which one must fill out.

+I'm still working out on what the final interface looks like, and what the concept requires, for example, I'm thinking of removing opening / closing file requirements and just provide a dump function instead that would dump it's current contents.

 # Requirements
 - C++17
 - RTTI enabled (Optional used for being able to polymoprhic serialization / deserialization which requires type_info and std::any to work)